Sins of the Father - Chapter 1: Last Rites - The Penitent Man

 Just like that.
 One moment he was staring at me with those fever-bright eyes, the next they'd gone flat and empty as windows in an abandoned building.
 His hand fell away from the rosary—no longer burning, just a string of charred beads and melted silver—and his final breath escaped in a long, rattling sigh.

 I sat back on my heels, cradling my burned hand.
 My heart hammered against my ribs.
 I'd been doing this for six years—investigating the weird, the wrong, the things that didn't fit into nice neat boxes labeled "natural causes."
 I'd seen demons wearing meat suits, angels with too many wings, vampires who filed their taxes and werewolves who coached Little League.
-I thought I'd seen it all.
+Surely I'd seen it all.

 But a blessed rosary had never burned me before.